 Such good deeds involve preparing food and drinks for people to break their fasts or even helping the mothers who are praying to take care of their children at the mosques.

 There are several schools of thought regarding brushing your teeth when fasting.
 One of it is that brushing the teeth during fasting is permissible and an established practice of the Prophet Muhammad SAW.

-Imam Abu Daud and An-Nasa’I have reported a Hadith narrated by Abu Ayyub: “The Holy Prophet (peace be upon him) said, “Witr prayers are true.
-Whoever wants to perform five rakaah, do it.
+Imam Abu Daud and An-Nasa’I have reported a hadith narrated by Abu Ayyub: “The Holy Prophet (peace be upon him) said, “Witr prayers are true.
+Whoever wants to perform five rakaahs, do it.
 Whoever wants to perform three rakaah, do three rakaah.
 And whoever wishes to do one rakaah, do so.”

 Image Credit: Abdul A on Unsplash